rishabhjain16/Journey-into-AI-and-Multimodality/Blogs/Speech-LMs/Readme.md

 As "The SpeechLLM Playbook" implicitly covers the types of datasets used to train modern SpeechLLMs, which typically include tens of thousands of hours of diverse, high-quality audio recordings to learn the nuances of human speech, emotion, and non-verbal sounds.

-## Experiments and Results

-There are no experiments or results associated with this playbook, as it is a guide and collection of information rather than a specific model being evaluated.
-Its value is measured by its clarity and utility as an educational resource for those looking to understand or build SpeechLLMs.

 ## Model Components

 The playbook breaks down the architecture of a SpeechLLM into its fundamental parts: